absent-cc/backend/README.md

  ![abSENT Github Banner](marketing/banner.png)

 ## What is it?
-An SMS schoology bot that texts NPS students when their teachers are absent.
+An SMS schoology bot that notifies NPS students when their teachers are absent.
 Supports both Newton high schools, [Newton South](https://www.newton.k12.ma.us/nshs) & [Newton North](https://www.newton.k12.ma.us/nnhs). abSENT uses the [Schoolopy](https://github.com/ErikBoesen/schoolopy) API wrapper to grab teacher absences from Schoology, which are processed.
-Alerts are then texted through TextNow using the [PyTextNow](https://github.com/leogomezz4t/PyTextNow_API) API wrapper, to students who have teachers that are absent.
+Alerts are then send through FCM (Firebase Cloud Messaging) to registered users.

 ## How does it work?
 Students sign up in our app.
 Their schedule is then saved as an SQLite database using 3 tables: